-Amazon AWS, amazon s3, Amazon WorkSpaces, AWS, Azure, BaaS, cloud, Cloud adoption, Cloud Applications, Cloud Backup, Cloud compliance, Cloud computing security, cloud computing services, Cloud costs, cloud deployment, Cloud Disaster Recovery, Cloud infrastructure, Cloud integration, Cloud management, Cloud migration, Cloud outages, Cloud performance, cloud provider, Cloud providers, Cloud Security, Cloud Services, Cloud solutions, Cloud storage, Cloud strategy, enterprise cloud computing, Gmail accounts, Google docs, Hybrid cloud, Hybrid clouds, IaaS, Microsoft Cloud Services, Nimbus, Open Source cloud, OpenStack, PaaS, Private Cloud, Public Cloud, Rackspace, SaaS, SaaS and cloud computing, SaaS applications, Software as a Service, vCloud, VMWare vCloud, Windows Azure VIEW ALL TAGS
+Amazon AWS, amazon s3, Amazon WorkSpaces, AWS, Azure, BaaS, cloud, Cloud adoption, Cloud analytics, Cloud Applications, Cloud Backup, Cloud compliance, Cloud computing security, Cloud costs, cloud deployment, Cloud Disaster Recovery, Cloud infrastructure, Cloud integration, Cloud management, Cloud migration, Cloud outages, Cloud performance, cloud provider, Cloud providers, Cloud Security, Cloud Services, Cloud solutions, Cloud storage, Cloud strategy, enterprise cloud computing, Gmail accounts, Google docs, Hybrid cloud, Hybrid clouds, IaaS, icloud, Microsoft Cloud Services, Open Source cloud, OpenStack, PaaS, Private Cloud, Public Cloud, Rackspace, SaaS, SaaS and cloud computing, SaaS applications, Software as a Service, vCloud, VMWare vCloud, Windows Azure VIEW ALL TAGS

 "Without any doubt, use of PaaS is growing.
 But PaaS is smaller and younger than IaaS and SaaS, and it also suffers from a lot of confusion."
 These were the words from Yefim Natis, vice president and analyst at Gartner Inc., who believes while PaaS is becoming more popular, it still has a long way...

 With Red Hat's public OpenShift PaaS offering last week and the cloud hosting provider company Savvis acquiring AppFod Inc., the PaaS market is starting to heat up.
 But experts aren't sure if enterprises will jump on the PaaS bandwagon.
 Do you think the PaaS market is starting to emerge?